 Old Town Parklets (LR22-1112): The previous Old Town Outdoor Dining Program was a project intended to make the Temporary Expanded Dining/Retail Program (TED) permanent that was sparked by the COVID-19 pandemic restrictions.
 However, due to the potential barriers that came to light such as loss of parking, ADA requirements, outside agency fees and more, the decision was made by City Council and staff to end the outdoor dining program when the license agreements expired on July 1, 2022.
 With that, other outdoor dining amenities were explored for Old Town which led to the Old Town Parklet Project.
 Parklets are the conversion of parking spaces on urban streets into a small public 'park' or enclosed seating area.
 The intent of the Parklet Project is to provide an additional amenity to the community and promote an increase in pedestrian activity and convenience.
 Staff is working with a consultant, Placeworks, to design and implement the Old Town Parklets.
 Locations and design themes will be determined throughout the process with direction from the Old Town Steering Subcommittee.
 An open-house style community workshop was held on October 11th to retrieve feedback from community members.
-The input received from the 12 attendees was presented to the Old Town Steering Subcommittee on November 14th and direction was given for staff to move forward with a pilot program.
-The consultant is currently working on creating a draft recommendation for two pilot parklets in Old Town.
-(GARCIA)
+The input received from the 12 attendees was presented to the Old Town Steering Subcommittee on November 14th and direction was given to staff to move forward with a pilot program.
+Staff has received the draft proposal and has begun its review, once complete and corrections made this item will be presented to the Old Town Local Advisory Committee (OTLAC).
+(GARCIA/COLLINS)